-2.24 Even where a Senior Manager has not been allocated other responsibilities by the firm, the responsibility inherent in the definition of the SMF he or she is approved to perform means that he or she will be deemed accountable for that aspect of the firm's activities.
-For example, even if an individual performing SMF5 has no other responsibilities allocated to him or her; he or she will be deemed accountable for all aspects relating to the management of the firm's internal audit function, including reporting to the Board and/or Audit Committee.
+2.24 Even where a Senior Manager has not been allocated other responsibilities by the firm, the responsibility inherent in the definition of the SMF establishes that he or she will be deemed accountable for that aspect of the firm's activities.
+For example, even if an individual performing SMF5 has no other responsibilities allocated to him or her, he or she will be deemed accountable for all aspects relating to the management of the firm's internal audit function, including reporting to the Board and/or Audit Committee.